nickgerace/dotfiles/README.md

 This shell configuration does not use `oh-my-zsh`.
 Only `zsh` needs to be installed as everything is configured manually.

-## GNOME Users
+### What if I use the default GNOME terminal?

-Using [Gogh](https://mayccoll.github.io/Gogh/) can help setup your terminal colors nicely.
+[Gogh](https://mayccoll.github.io/Gogh/) is great for configuring colors in the default GNOME terminal!

 ## Disclaimer